pohara60/cross_number/Design.md

 Enhancements:
 - Seperate Grid Entry and Clue, with mapping between them
-- This could support separate clue and entry values
-- Grid Entry has length, digits, values
-- Clue has length, min, max, values
+- Grid Entry is a subtype of Clue with EntryMixin for digits and digitIdentities
+- Custom solve() procedure must solve Clues, then attempt to map to Entries

 ## Generic Puzzle (Future)